 Our own Pioneers programme develops outdoor skills such as navigation, conservation and campcraft, but in a non-uniformed setting.

-Riding, sailing, paddle sports and SCUBA diving are all offered as voluntary activities.
+Riding, sailing, paddle sports and SCUBA diving are also offered as part of our Outdoor Education programme.